Tools for Storytelling

 Looking at further aspects of narrative viewpoint we show how you can use it to manipulate the distance between readers and characters.
 Who is telling the story to whom and in what form?
 How much do they know?
 And are they telling the truth?

-Topic Eight: Creating The World
+Topic Eight: Creating the World and Time

 This week we look at creating a setting for your story.
 Some writers including myself are not so interested in description, preferring to concentrate instead, on what’s going on in the minds of their characters.
-However I am aware I have to go about making a world for my characters a little more deliberately than writers to whom it comes naturally, as without a setting for your characters to live in, it would be hard for readers to visualise and believe in them.
+I am aware I have to go about making a world for my characters a little more deliberately than writers to whom it comes naturally, as, without a setting for your characters to live in, it would be hard for readers to visualise and believe in them.